-No matter how much we love the dogs in our family, there is no denying that they become smelly from time to time.
-Many of us have a few human shampoo options in our home at all times.
-Some pet parents wonder if they can simply reach for their shampoo when it is time to bathe their pup.
+No matter how much we love our dogs, there is no denying that they grow smelly from time to time.
+Out of convenience, some pet parents wonder if they can simply reach for their human shampoo when it is time to bathe their pup.
 Human shampoo is safe for our hair and skin, so is it safe for dogs as well?

-In this article we will dive into the details of why you should never use human shampoo on your dog.
-We’ll also review the potential complications that come along with bathing your dog in a human hair care product.
+In this article, we dive into the details of why you should never use human shampoo on your dog.
+We also review the potential complications that come along with bathing your dog with a human hair care product.

 Here we go!